 - Metabolic syndrome

 Usually, these health concerns don’t affect you as a teen, but you may be more likely to have them as an adult if your weight classifies as overweight or obese now.
 There is increasing awareness that people can be healthy at any size or weight; however, it’s important for health care providers to screen for possible future problems that can be prevented.

 How did I develop weight in the overweight or obese range?

 Studies have shown that weight is closely tied to genetics (your parents or other family members) as well as individual metabolism (how quickly your body turns food into energy), and environmental factors such as diet and exercise.
 There is nothing that you can do to change your genetics (the genes or body blueprint that you inherit from your parents).
-However, you can change your environment by getting more exercise, eating healthier food and making healthier drink choices.
+However, you can change your environment by getting more exercise, eating healthier foods, trying to have lower stress levels, getting enough sleep and trying to have less screen time.

 If your HCP told you that your health would be improved by losing weight, ask about whether maintaining your current weight might be a good first step.
 For adolescents who could still be growing, this is often an appropriate goal.
 If you feel ready to make lifestyle changes but aren’t sure where to start, you can ask your HCP for a referral to an exercise program and/or an appointment with a registered dietitian.
 These small changes can make a big difference, and help you become a healthier person.

 - Increase the amount you move.
 If you are not currently physically active, start with a small goal of walking 30 minutes a few times per week.
 Gradually add more minutes, days and intensity to your workouts.
 Most importantly, find something that you enjoy doing!
 You’ll be more likely to stick with it.